Parkrun is one of running’s biggest success stories. If you’re considering running your first Parkrun, this guide has got you covered!

 When you’re building up to your first 5k, it’s important to have a goal to work towards.

-Many runners choose to run Parkrun as their 5k goal.
+Many runners work towards finishing Parkrun as their running goal.

 Parkrun has changed running for good, attracting people who are not from a traditional athletic background.

 It also provides a good reason to get out of bed on a Saturday morning in the cities, towns and villages it touches.

 A Parkrun is 5k – so in miles it is 3.1 miles.

 You don’t have to run the full Parkrun if you don’t want to, but if you don’t complete it, you won’t get a race time.

 What is the average time for a Parkrun?

 According to Parkrun, the average finish time for completing a Parkrun in 2005 was 22:17.